hanjunwei-lab/SubtypeDrug/README.md

 library(SubtypeDrug)
 ```

-`SubtypeDrug` is published in Bioinformatics.
+The `SubtypeDrug` is published in Bioinformatics.
 Please cite the following article when using `SubtypeDrug`: https://doi.org/10.1093/bioinformatics/btab011.